thadguidry/db2code/README.md

 # db2code

-A Java code generator for database access
+A Java code generator to automatically create a secure API for databases.
+Saves developers 100s of hours handcoding and providing an API gateway.